1j-bla1/portfolio/_posts/2025-11-3-james-retrospective-blog.md

 ### Snake Game Hack

 For our snake game we made many different changes to the game.
 We made the looks of the game more visually appealing and added many different gamemodes for more fun.
+We changed the color of the snake to blue and the different gamemodes make changes to the snakes speed.
+We also added different backgrounds for different looks to our game.

 Link to Updated Snake Game: